Javascript Menu by Deluxe-Menu.com

 A biennial gathering for people over the age of 50, which is sponsored by the Older Adult Ministry.
 NOAC is an opportunity for spiritual renewal for senior adults through events which include worship services, fellowship gatherings, resource fair, handcrafts, recreation, outdoor music celebrations, ice cream socials, and plenty of free time to enjoy local scenery.

 An assembly of generally high-school age youth which is held every four years.
-It is sponsored by the Youth & Young Adult Ministry of the General Board.
-The first conference was held in 1954 at Anderson, Indiana, and the first homepage was developed for the 1998 conference at Fort Collins, Colorado.
-Attendance is generally around 5,000 youth and adult counselors.
+It is sponsored by the Youth & Young Adult Ministry of the Mission and Ministry Board.
+The first conference was held in 1954 at Anderson, Indiana, and the first website homepage was developed for the 1998 conference at Fort Collins, Colorado.
+Attendance is generally around four to five thousand youth and adult counselors.

 Year Location Conference Theme

-1978 Estes Park, Colorado “Out of the Mountains, Power to Fly”
+1978 Estes Park, Colorado ?“Out of the Mountain, Power to Fly”

 New Life Ministries